-- If a bidder bids higher than her true value, then - Market price > bid > true value: Not a profitable auction - Bid > market price > true value: win a negative profit - 3.
+- If a bidder bids higher than her true value, then - Market price > true value > bid: Not a profitable auction - 2.
+Bid > market price > true value: win a negative profit - 3.
 Bid > true value > market price: the same as bidding true value - Therefore, bidding higher than the true value is less optimal than bidding the true value